Richard-Herz/SEMethodsSet08103G1/src/use-cases/use-case-3.md

 ### Primary Actor

-HR Advisor.
+Population Information Worker.

 ### Trigger

-A request for finance information is sent to HR.
+A request for population information is sent to Population Information Worker.

 ## MAIN SUCCESS SCENARIO
 1. Population analyst request information on population of people living in cities and those who don't in a country.